FRAUD RESOURCE CENTER

 In recent years, federal and state authorities have upped the pressure on abusive collectors and phantom-debt predators.
 A joint crackdown by the FTC, other federal agencies and authorities in 16 states produced more than 50 cases in 2019 and 2020, putting many collectors out of business and securing multimillion-dollar judgments.

 But the problem remains widespread.
-In 2020, the FTC received more than 53,000 consumer reports of collectors using abusive or threatening tactics or trying to collect money that wasn't owed, an 8 percent increase from 2019.
+In 2021, the FTC received more than 77,000 consumer reports of collectors using abusive or threatening tactics or trying to collect money that wasn't owed, a 45 percent increase from the previous year.
+And a federal rule change that took effect in November 2021 allows collectors to contact debtors by email, text or social media direct message as well as by phone (previously the only sanctioned method), opening new routes for fake-debt scammers to reach their targets.

-- A supposed debt collector threatens to have you arrested, something the federal Consumer Financial Protection Bureau (CFPB) says legitimate collectors should not do.
+- The supposed collector threatens to have you arrested, something the federal Consumer Financial Protection Bureau (CFPB) says legitimate collectors should not do.

-- The caller wants you to pay via gift card, wire transfer or prepaid debit card.
+- They want you to pay via gift card, wire transfer or prepaid debit card.
 These are methods favored by scammers because they’re difficult to trace.

 - Do insist on identification.
-Ask for the caller’s name, company, address, phone number and professional license number, which your state may require.
+Ask for the debt collector’s name, company, address, phone number and professional license number, which your state may require.

 - Do demand information about the debt.
 Debt collectors are required by federal law to provide you with a written validation notice specifying how much you owe, the name of the original creditor and how to challenge the claim.

 - Do check your credit report after you hear from a suspicious collector — if a debt isn’t listed, that may be a sign of a scam.
-Through April 20, 2022, you can get one free credit report per week from each of the three major reporting agencies, Equifax, Experian and TransUnion.
+Through the end of 2022, you can get one free credit report per week from each of the three major reporting agencies, Equifax, Experian and TransUnion.

-- Do a web search on the caller’s phone number.
-You may find complaints from other consumers that it belongs to a scam collection agency.
+- Do a web search on a suspicious caller’s phone number.
+You might find reports from other consumers that it belongs to a scam collection agency.

 - Don’t give any personal data to someone who claims to be a debt collector.
 A legitimate collection agency would have received that information from the creditor.

-- Don’t discuss the debt with someone who calls out of the blue.
-Demand that the caller provide the legally required written notice first.
+- Don’t discuss the debt with someone who contacts you out of the blue.
+Demand that they provide the legally required written notice first.

 - Don’t make a payment you’re not sure you owe to get a collector off your back.
 Insist on verifying the debt claim.